 Creative Strategic Thinking?

 So where does the creativity bit come in?
 What's the difference between thinking strategically and creative strategic thinking?
 Without creativity, strategic thinking may translate into plans built form a series of predictable building blocks.
 Tried and tested ones can be synonymous with tired and tested ones.

 Naturally professional experience and savvy counts for a great deal in planning and business strategy ironically those same strengths can also be weaknesses.
-Our first solutions may very well be based upon sound logic, previous experience or else upon empirical or selective evidence.
+Our first solutions may very well be based on sound logic, previous experience or else upon empirical or selective evidence.
 Maybe there is also an argument that says such solutions may not always be out best- rather, they just come easy or feel safest because they follow pre-existing models or patterns.

 Here we invite you to explore not only what your personal professional patterns might be, but also properly identify where they best serve you.